joranquinten/gulp-hugo/README.md

 - **enableRevisioning**: automagically adds a hash to the filenames of assets and updates the source HTML to load the generated filename.
 This facilitates browser caching and cache busting.
 - **transformForAngular**: enables specific transformations of javascript files tailored to the Angular framework.

 The usemin-plugin relies on markup in the index.html file, in order to extract sourcefiles to concatenate and minify.
-This is applicable for \*.js as wel as \*.css files.
+This is applicable for \*.js as well as \*.css files.
 Additional information can be found at the [GitHub page](https://github.com/zont/gulp-usemin#blocks).

 ### Usage